How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 One side usually leaves:

-• the flatter putt
+- the flatter putt

-• the cleaner chip
+- the cleaner chip

-• or the less stupid bunker shot
+- or the less stupid bunker shot

 A clean fairway lie with a wedge is very different from:

-• a jumper lie
+- a jumper lie

-• a ball a little above your feet
+- a ball a little above your feet

-• a downhill stance
+- a downhill stance

-4. Where is the easy putt from?
+4. Where is the best putt from?

-You are choosing your next putt.
+You are not just choosing a shot.
+You are choosing the next putt.

 Club Rules I Actually Like